 Back in 1984, Dr. Robert B. Cialdini wrote a book called “Influence: The Psychology of Persuasion.”
-Since then, it’s been widely hailed as a seminal book on marketing, something that every self-respecting business shouldn’t be caught without.
+Since then, it’s been widely hailed as a seminal book on marketing, something everyone who is doing conversion optimization should read.

 The most significant aspect of this tome was the highlighting of Cialdini’s 6 Principles of Influence, which were reciprocity, commitment/consistency, social proof, authority, liking and scarcity.